Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Notations and Terminologies

 \section{Notations and Terminologies}

-Throughout this paper, all vectors are viewed as column vectors unless stated otherwise.
-We consider real normed space $E$, which is either space of real vectors $E = \R^n$ or the space of real matrices $E = \R^{n\times n}$.
-For every vector $u\in \mathbb{R}^n$, $u'$ is the transpose of $u$.
-We use $\langle \cdot,\cdot \rangle$ to denote the inner product, and $\|\cdot\|$ to denote the standard Euclidean norm.
-We write $\zero$ and $\one$ to denote the vector with all entries equal to 0 and 1, respectively.
-The dimensions of the vectors $\zero$ and $\one$ are to be understood from the context.
+All vectors are viewed as column vectors unless stated otherwise and the time index is denoted by $k$.
+For $u\in \mathbb{R}^n$, $u'$ is the transpose of $u$.
+We write $\zero$ and $\one$ to denote the vectors with all entries equal to $0$ and $1$, respectively.

-In this paper, we consider a discrete time model where the time index is denoted by $k$.
 The $i$-th entry of a vector $u$ is denoted by $u_i$, while it is denoted by $[u_k]_i$ for a time-varying vector $u_k$.
-Given a vector $v$, we use $\min(v) $ and $\max(v)$ to denote the smallest and the largest entry of $v$, respectively, i.e., $\min(v)=\min_i v_i$ and $\max(v)=\max_i v_i$.
-We write $v>\zero$ to indicate that the vector $v$ has positive entries.
-A vector is said to be a stochastic vector if its entries are nonnegative and sum to 1.
-For a set $S$ with finitely many elements, we use $|S|$ to denote its cardinality.
+We denote $\min(u)=\min_i u_i$ and $\max(u)=\max_i u_i$.
+We write $u>\zero$ to indicate that the vector $u$ has positive entries.
+A vector is said to be a stochastic vector if its entries are nonnegative and sum to $1$.